MikaelSlevinsky/TheFix.jl/README.md

 no
 [ Info: Did you mean digits?
 n
-[ Info: Did you mean stride?
-no
-[ Info: Did you mean diff?
-n
 [ Info: Couldn't find a fix.
 What did you mean? fld
 [ Info: Fixing UndefVarError(:divide) with fld.